Intervention/docs/image/v4/basics/instantiation.md

 > public ImageManager::decodeSplFileInfo(SplFileInfo $splFileInfo): ImageInterface

 Decode an image by decoding the image data of the given SplFileInfo instance.
-This method can be used to handle image file uploads in the Laravel or Symfony frameworks from `Illuminate\Http\UploadedFile` or `Symfony\Component\HttpFoundation\File\UploadedFile`.
+Use this method to handle image file uploads in the Laravel or Symfony frameworks from `Illuminate\Http\UploadedFile` or `Symfony\Component\HttpFoundation\File\UploadedFile`.

 #### Parameters